open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 Prometheus is so ubiquitous in the monitoring space that many tools natively emit metrics in Prometheus format, including [Kubernetes](https://kubernetes.io/docs/concepts/cluster-administration/system-metrics/) and [HashiCorp's Nomad](https://developer.hashicorp.com/nomad/docs/operations/monitoring-nomad).
-And for those that don’t, there are a number of vendor- and community-built Prometheus clients to aggregate and import data into Prometheus.
+And for those that don’t, there are a number of vendor- and community-built [Prometheus exporters](https://prometheus.io/docs/instrumenting/exporters/) to aggregate and import data into Prometheus.

 While you can use Prometheus to monitor a variety of infrastructure and